A Cartesian grid-based boundary integral method for moving interface problems: Numerical results

 \subsubsection{Bubble relaxation}

-The Hele-Shaw flow without air injection presents interesting characteristics due to the combined effects of surface tension and incompressibility.
-These effects result in a curve-shortening and area-preserving behavior \cite{Sakakibara2021}.
-In order to investigate this phenomenon, we consider an initial curve in the form of a six-fold flower, described by the parametric equation:
+The Hele-Shaw flow without air injection exhibits interesting behavior due to the combined effects of surface tension and incompressibility.
+In particular, the flow is curve-shortening and area-preserving \cite{Sakakibara2021}.
+To investigate this phenomenon, we consider an initial curve in the form of a six-fold flower, described by the parametric equation

-A surface tension coefficient of $0.01$ is used, and the evolution is computed within a computational domain of $[-1.5,1.5]^2$.
-The numerical simulation is conducted on a $512\times 512$ grid, with a time step size of $\tau = 0.001$.
-The evolution of the curve is illustrated in \Cref{fig:hs-stab-1}.
-Additionally, the area and length profiles of the curve, as well as the iteration numbers of the GMRES method, are presented in \Cref{fig:hs-stab-2}.
+We use a surface tension coefficient of $0.01$ and compute the evolution in the domain $(-1.5,1.5)^2$.
+The simulation is performed on a $512\times 512$ grid with time step $\tau = 0.001$.
+The evolution of the curve is shown in \Cref{fig:hs-stab-1}, and the corresponding area and length profiles, together with the GMRES iteration counts, are shown in \Cref{fig:hs-stab-2}.
 As a result of the stabilizing influence of surface tension, the initially irregular interface gradually relaxes and approaches a circular shape over time.
-Notably, the enclosed area remains constant throughout the evolution, while the length of the curve decreases over time and eventually converges.
+The enclosed area remains constant throughout the evolution, while the interface length decreases and eventually converges.
 These observations align with the theoretical understanding of Hele-Shaw flow without air injection.
 The GMRES iteration number remains relatively stable and decreases as the curve approaches a circular shape.